WordsofDefiance/docker-container-helper/README.md

 ## Installation:

-Create a symlink called `container-exec` somewhere in your `$PATH` linked to the `docker-container-helper.sh` file.
+Create a symlink called `container-exec` somewhere in your `$PATH` linked to the `dockerContainerHelper.sh` file.
 This allows you to continue to develop with Git while maintaining the convenience of the command line executable.
 Plus, Zsh (I think) provides auto-complete for executables in the `$PATH`, so that's a nifty bonus of using a symlink.

 ```
 cd $SOMEWHERE_IN_PATH$
-ln -s $docker-container-helper.sh_LOCATION$ container-exec
+ln -s $dockerContainerHelper.sh_LOCATION$ container-exec
 ```

 ## Usage